First Baptist Church of Paris, Illinois

 D. Visit the sick and assist those in need

-E. Annually elect a representative to the Advisory Board and Vice-Moderator.
-This may be the same person.
+E. Annually elect a representative to the Advisory Board/ Vice-Moderator.

 Section 4: Board of Deaconesses: Deaconesses shall be women complying with scriptural standards set forth in 1 Timothy 3: 8-13 and Romans 2.
 Deaconesses shall be called by the church and shall be considered Deaconesses for life.
 At any time, a Deaconess may be able to request a period of rest and become inactive, returning to service by a vote of the church in an annual or special business meeting.
 It shall be the duty of the Board of Deaconesses to: